iLooksClub/iLooks.club/README.md

 >Weather forecast for tomorrow has changed, scheduled look will probably mismatch!

-Similar biometric information people are easilly discovered all over the world.
+2Similar biometric information people are easilly discovered all over the world.
 The app uses your friends biometric data to show size matches in your network, but also suggests to exchange, sell or donate clothes you don’t use that often.

 Whenever a picture or video media is published, iLooks.club API is able to attach the look information to that media.This technology allows people to import or even buy exactly the same look the actor was utilizing in the movie with no questions asked, all the needed information is already available in the application. iLooks.club: The revolution in the world of fashion is about to come.